Colewta/Tip-Calculator-App-React/README.md

 After npm is installed, download the files on https://github.com/Colewta/Tip-Calulator-React, open a terminal on your IDE or CMD at the project file and run "npm install".

-After npm downloads all dependecies he needs, run "npm start"
+After npm downloads all dependecies he needs, run the command "npm start"